 - And more

 When it comes to organic click-through rates, the diminishing returns are real.
 The average CTR of the link in the first organic position is 27.6% and hovers around 15% for the second position.

 Unsurprisingly, the further down on the search engine results page (SERP) the algorithm puts a link, the lower the CTR of that link.
-When optimizing for ranking, appearing in the first 10 results is key.
+When optimizing for ranking, appearing in the first 10 results (on the first page) is key.
 Only 0.63% of users click beyond that (previously known as the second-page results prior to Google’s most recent continuous scroll update).